-With the Brexit transition period due to end, there is no reason to miss out on your relaxing holiday in France in 2021.
+With the Brexit transition period ended, there is no reason to miss out on your relaxing holiday in France in 2021.

-Some holidaymakers are holding back before booking to see how the situation develops.
-However, summer availability is being quickly snapped up.
+Now that the situation is clear, summer availability is being quickly snapped up.
 With many dates already filled by bookings postponed to 2021 due to Covid, the choice of dates is reduced everywhere.
 Don't wait too long and miss the opportunity to get the holiday villa that you want!

-Whatever the final outcome, both sides of the channel know full well that the tourist industry MUST go on as usual, as the contributions to the GDP are immense!
-There will be new procedures to follow, but if you plan this well in advance and with a few straightforward precautions, you can book you holiday villa now with confidence.
+Both sides of the channel know full well that the tourist industry MUST go on as usual, as the contributions to the GDP are immense!
+After Brexit there are new procedures to follow, but if you plan this well in advance and with a few straightforward precautions, you can book you holiday villa now with confidence.

-Even if there was an no-deal exit, the EU has made it clear that sea and air travel will not be affected, based on a reciprocal effort on both sides in maintaining the existing air and maritime legislation.
-However, what may happen is that ferry crossings and flights will see changes in schedules as travel companies settle back to viable business after the Covid crisis.
+The EU has made it clear that sea and air travel will not be affected by Brexit, based on the reciprocal effort on both sides in maintaining the existing air and maritime legislation.
+However, what may happen is that ferry crossings and flights will see changes in schedules as travel companies settle back to viable levels of business with the Covid crisis.